keycloak/.github/SECURITY.md

 The Keycloak team takes security very seriously, and aim to resolve issues as quickly as possible.
 Building secure software is a continuous process, and can always be improved.
-As such we welcome reports on potential security vulnerabilities, as well as suggestions around hardening the software and our process.
+As such we welcome reports on potential security vulnerabilities, as well as suggestions around hardening the software and our process as described in our [security charter](SECURITY_CHARTER.md).

 ## Reporting a suspected vulnerability